Cancelling or Postponing Events, Programs or Services

 - Before applying please read the application guidelines and contact the SSCF office to confirm eligibility.

-- You will receive a confirmation email within two days of receipt of the application.
-If you do not, please contact the SSCF.
+- You will receive a confirmation email immediately upon submission of your grant application.
+If you do not, please contact the SSCF office.

 - The SSCF office may request further details, if required.